AristideMima/FolloworkFrontEnd/README.md

 ## About The Project

-Followork front is the frontend part of an application activity tracking app in order for managers to have a central view and a control on their employees work activity.
+FolloworkFrontEnd is the frontend part of an application activity tracking app in order for managers to have a central view and a control on their employees work activity.

 It therefore allows each employee of the company to be able to fill in their tasks and projects in the application.